iLVL-Key/FFXI/addons/Bars/readme.md

   - Accounts for an SP ability being stolen with Larceny.
   - NOTE: Timing for players who have gear adding additional time cannot be accounted for.
 - Display Dynamis-Divergence mob jobs.
-- Markers on the TP bar for 1k/2k, and on the HP bar for yellow HP.
+- Target Lock display for when your camera is locked to your current target.
+- Animations!
-- Fades away after a set time of inactivity.
+  - Bar Fade - fades away after a set time of inactivity.
+  - Bar Pulse - pulses the bar under certain circumstance (SP ability active, TP is reaady, critical HP, etc.).
+  - Bar Drain - bar meter updates immediately, while the newly "missing" part of the bar smoothly drains away.
 - Nearly every feature can be turned on/off or adjusted via settings file or in-game commands.

 ## How To Setup
 1. Load the addon with `//lua load bars`.
 2. Type `//bars ui` and follow the guide from there.
 3. Once you have the bar positions settled, you can add or remove any of the Player Stats bars using `//bars hp` (where 'hp' can be replaced with 'mp', 'tp', or 'pet' to add/remove those bars instead).
-Remember that the "player stat" bars displayed are specific to the job you are on.
+Remember that the "player stat" bars displayed are specific to the job you are currently on.

 #### Extra
 4. You can type `//bars help` at any time to display the list of in game commands the addon supports.
 See **Commands** below.